 Are there any congenital abnormalities associated with serous membranes?

 Congenital abnormalities involving serous membranes are rare but can occur.
-Examples include congenital diaphragmatic hernia, where abdominal organs protrude into the thoracic cavity Worth keeping that in mind..
+Examples include congenital diaphragmatic hernia, where abdominal organs protrude into the thoracic cavity The details matter here..

 -